How to Calculate The Price For Your Tea

-Andre Fasciola from Tucson, Arizona, USA started Matcha.com over 5 years ago, a tea business.
+Andre Fasciola (from Tucson, Arizona, USA) started Matcha.com almost 7 years ago.

 Hi!
 My name is Andre Fasciola and along with my business partner Dr. Andrew Weil, M.D we founded matcha.com.
 We source and sell some of the highest quality matcha available.
 Our line of ceremonial grade matcha teas (are) some of the most sought after grades of matcha tea outside of Japan.
 Each grade of matcha is carefully selected by hand by our 5th generation tea master.

 We are (now) the largest supplier of ceremonial grade matcha in the US.
 A distinction that speaks to our commitment to preserving the traditions of matcha’s ancient culture, and at the same time educating our American customers about all things matcha.
 From how to make great matcha to how to distinguish between imitation matcha (yes, there is such a thing) and high-quality matcha.
 Our monthly revenue is $100K.